ORCHESTRAL HARPIST, CHAMBER Musician, SOLOIST

 Versatile harpist Kathryn Andrews fears no challenge on her instrument.
 Whether it be collaborating on a contemporary work, playing with an orchestra, or performing as a soloist, Kathryn’s unique interpretation, technique and musicality make her one of the most recognized harpists in New York City.

-On Broadway, Kathryn is the principal harpist for Carousel starring Renée Fleming.
-She has performed on Hello, Dolly!, Wicked, Rogers + Hammerstein’s Cinderella and The Fantasticks.
-She is the principal harpist of the Bronx Opera and performs regularly with The Queens Symphony, The Chelsea Symphony, The Manhattan Camerata and The West Point Band.
+On Broadway, Kathryn was the principal harpist for the 2018 production of Carousel starring Renée Fleming.
+She has performed on Hello, Dolly!, Wicked, Rogers + Hammerstein’s Cinderella, The Fantasticks, and The Radio City Christmas Spectacular.
+She has performed with The Bronx Opera, The Queens Symphony, The Chelsea Symphony, The Manhattan Camerata and The West Point Band.
 She was a featured soloist with The Chelsea Symphony in their 2009 and 2012 seasons.

 An avid promoter of new music, she is a founding member of Duo Scorpio and Trio Kavak, both New York City based new music ensembles performing and commissioning contemporary classical works.
 Her harp duo released their first album Scorpion Tales in 2012 on the American Modern Recordings label.
 The album was on the ballot for the 2013 Grammy® awards in three categories including Best Chamber/Small Ensemble Performance.
 They were featured performers at the American Harp Society’s 50th Anniversary Conference in New York City, the World Harp Congress in Sydney in 2014, and the World Harp Congress in Hong Kong in 2017 where they premiered their commission "Scorpions" by Paul Patterson.
 Kathryn also is a member of Andy Akiho’s group Foundry, Wavefield Ensemble, and The Manhattan Camerata.

 Kathryn can be heard on Duo Scorpio's Scorpion Tales and Two Bridges, Trio Kavak's Heirlooms, Rodger’s and Hammerstein’s Carousel (2018 Cast Recording), Broadway’s Carols for a Cure with the cast of Rodger’s and Hammerstein’s Cinderella, children’s collaboration Zin!
 Zin!
 Zin! a Violin with music by Marvin Hamlisch and jazz legend Wycliff Gordon featuring narration by Angela Lansbury, and several jazz albums including Sixteen: Drummer's Suite by Dan Weiss, Fourteen by Dan Weiss, one of The New York Times top 10 albums of 2014, A Pouting Grimace by Matt Mitchell, and Caterpillar Chronicles by Steve Newcomb.